-- Fill a dump truck with objects [like dominos!] and count how many you can fit in there!
-[Inspiration Laboratories]
+- Fill a dump truck with objects (like Dominoes!) and count how many you can fit in there, like Inspiration Laboratories.

-- Estimate first for some fun and then count items!
-[Teach Preschool]
+- Estimate first for some fun and then count item, from Teach Preschool.

-Counting and number books that will get your kids excited about math:
+Counting and number books that will get preschoolers excited about numbers: